How to Know a Good Bowel Movement-Constipation Demystified

 What is a good bowel movement?
 How do you know a good bowel movement when you have one?

 Basically, the most important thing is to have regular bowel movements every day.
 Good bowel movements are one of the things we take for granted.
 If you have good digestion, you never think about it.
 I think it’s really important to talk about digestion, elimination, constipation, loose stools, and all those other taboo subjects because they’re critical for good health.
 You can’t really feel great unless you have good elimination.

 One formed, normal bowel movement a day is what you want to look for.
 You also could have two if you have a very high plant-based diet, if you still find that it’s formed and normal.
 You also want it to pass comfortably.
 It should never be uncomfortable, difficult, or incomplete-it will be sticky as well.
 That’s also not a healthy bowel movement.
 It should never be hard and dry.
-It should be of similar color and texture throughout and it should be not too thin like a pencil or not pebbles like rabbit turds.
+It should be of similar color and texture throughout and it should be not too thin like a pencil nor pebbles like rabbit turds.
 Also, there shouldn’t be undigested food in your stool.
-Yes, everyone sees corn in their stool, but other than the really difficult to digest foods you shouldn’t see any recognizable food particles in your stools.
+Yes, everyone sees corn in their stool, but other than the really difficult-to-digest foods you shouldn’t see any recognizable food particles in your poop.

 One of the things people don’t know about constipation is the relationship between fiber and water.
 It’s great to increase your fiber, but if you don’t increase the water too you can actually compound the issues with constipation.
 No joke.
 If you take any kind of fiber, especially as a supplement you need to take those water recommendations seriously or you can really stop yourself up.
 So, take heed and balance your water with your grains, and with all of your other foods.
 Hydration is one of the most important things in battling constipation, so drink water but also eat foods that contain a lot of water, and congee is a great way to start out your day with a lot of hydrating foods right inside your meal.